 Designed to expose IEDPs to the environment of dental practice in Nova Scotia, the Observership is a volunteer arrangement between an IEDP Observer and a Host Dentist.
 The program is highly flexible and the time frame may be customized to the needs and availability of the Observer and the Host Dentist.
 The program has been reviewed by the Provincial Dental Board, is promoted by the Nova Scotia Dental Association, advised by the IEDP Multi-stakeholder Work Group and operated by the Immigrant Services Association of Nova Scotia (ISANS).

 Internationally Educated Dental Professional (IEDP)

 An IEDP is an immigrant dentist who has graduated from a dental school outside Canada.
 The career goal of most Observership applicants will be to qualify for Nova Scotia licensure and work as a dentist in Nova Scotia, but others may want to use the Observership to explore alternative careers in related dental fields.
 It is also possible for internationally educated professionals in Dental Hygiene, Dental Assisting or Dental Technology to participate in an Observership.

 To be eligible for this program, an IEDP must have:

-The Provincial Dental Board has reviewed the IEDP Observership Program and Observers do not require any kind of professional license to participate.
+The Provincial Dental Board has reviewed the IEDP Observership Program, and Observers do not require a professional license to participate.
 The Observership requires a Host Dentist to have a license to practice dentistry in Nova Scotia.
 As Observers do not hold a license to practice dentistry in Nova Scotia, the Host Dentist may be held responsible for the actions of the Observer, should there be a complaint.

 During the Observership, a Host Dentist is expected to: